A writing portfolio is the lifeblood of any freelance writer. It’s like having a sales rep 24/7 that closes deals on autopilot. 🤑

-For that reason, you’re going to make sure the title looks good.
-Sometimes, Contently doesn’t fetch the data properly and makes it look bad, so make sure it looks just like the name of the article is named.
+Many times, Contently doesn’t fetch the data appropriately and makes it look bad, so make sure it looks just like the name of the article is named.
 In this example, Contently imported the title correctly, but if it doesn’t, make sure to fix it.

 Then, you have the format.
-Contently adds a large variety of content formats which uses for its writing platform.
-This doesn’t matter too much, but since I’m doing this already, I select the “article” category.
+Contently adds a large variety of content formats which it uses for its writing platform.
+This doesn’t matter too much, but since I’m doing this already, I select the “article” format.
 Choose the one that best describes the piece of content you’re adding.

 Next, you have the second most important part of the piece: the description.
 In here, Contently takes some data from the post, often the introduction, and adds it as the main filler.
-More often than not, the content it takes is too long and looks awful, which ruins the look of the piece.
+More often than not, the content it takes is too long and looks awful, which ruins the piece’s look.

 Now you can see how well this piece looks in my portfolio: